-Having a fussy eater in the house can make packing a healthy lunchbox full of everyday foods a challenge.
-Follow our tips for fussy eaters to help your child introduce a wider variety of healthy foods into their lunchbox.
+Having a fussy eater in the house can make packing a lunchbox full of everyday foods a challenge.
+Try these tips for fussy eaters to help your child introduce a wider variety of healthy foods into their lunchbox.

 - Talk to your child and find out what foods they like.
-Discuss healthier options and let your child know why they are important.
-Focus on things such as brainpower and energy.
+Discuss Healthier options and let your child know why they are important.
+Focus on things such as brainpower and energy to learn and play.

 - Involve your child in the planning and preparation of their lunchbox.
 Why not use our ‘SWAP IT Everyday Lunchbox Planner’ with your child?

 - Try new foods with your child at home before adding them to the lunchbox.
 Eating together in an environment they feel safe can help.
-Role model to your child just how much you enjoy the food.
+Be a role model and show your child just how much you enjoy the food.
 Remember, it’s not uncommon for children to dislike new foods the first time they try them.
 It can often take many attempts, so continue to expose your child to new foods.

-- Keep snacks bite size so they can quickly eat and play.
+- Keep snacks bite size so they can easily eat and then go and play.

 - Some kids may be put off by unappealing squashed foods.
 Store easily squished items such as grapes in containers.
-Remember to make sure the lids are easy to open.
+Remember to make sure the lids are easy to open at school.

 - Keep the lunchbox simple and limit the number of choices.
 Too many options can be overwhelming and confusing for children and often results in the lunchbox coming home with uneaten food.

-- Apply the ¾ rule, choose three everyday items your child knows and likes and one everyday item that is new for them in the lunchbox.
-It’s ok to repeat everyday items in the lunchbox if they’re healthy.
-If your child loves a cheese and tomato sandwich everyday, that’s fine.
+- Apply the 3:1 rule, choose three everyday items your child knows and likes and one everyday item that is new for them in the lunchbox.
+It’s ok to repeat items in the lunchbox if they’re everyday options.
+If your child loves a cheese and tomato sandwich every day, that’s fine.

-- Picky eaters often don’t like their food touching.
-Using bento style lunchboxes, small containers or silicone muffin cases can help.
+- Fussy eaters often don’t like their food touching.
+Using bento style lunchboxes, small containers or silicone muffin cases can help to keep food separate.

-- Keep the lunchbox colourful and try our rainbow vegetable kebabs.
+- Keep the lunchbox colourful!
+Why not try our rainbow vegetable kebabs?